arc-lasalle/AutoMap4OBDA/README.md

 - String similarity metric selection based on target ontology labels for ontology alignment
 - Short path strategy for R2RML mapping generation based on alignments

-This is the first version which require some code cleansing and refactoring.
+This is the first version which will require some code cleansing and refactoring.
 Currently it is only supporting PostgreSQL.

 Use:
 ```